ritchieng/deep-learning-wizard/docs/deep_learning/intro.md

     If you did not go through all the materials, you would not be familiar with these, so go through them and come back to review these changes.

     * [x] For all diagrams that says dot product, they refer to matrix product.
-    * [x] For all diagrams that says valid padding, they refer to no padding such that your output size will be smaller than your input size.
-    * [x] For all diagrams that says same padding, they refer to zero padding (padding your input with zeroes) such that your output size will be equal to your input size.
-    * [x] When we state linear function, more specifically we meant affine function that comprises a linear function and a constant.